 Recycle your Christmas tree!
 Many communities offer a tree recycling service.
 Contact your local lawn waste collection service to find out more information.

 We hope you enjoy your holiday centerpiece all season long with these simple tips!
-Check our holiday decoration ideas to help create a cohesive look from your Christmas tree to your table setting.
+Check our Christmas decoration ideas to help create a cohesive look from your Christmas tree to your table setting.